jamesp-epcc/simpleaa/README.md

 An XML web service that provides a minimalist SAML Attribute Authority.
 The service runs in Apache Axis 2 within Tomcat, and responds to SAML attribute queries via SOAP.
 The attribute values are retrieved from a MySQL database.

+A more up-to-date version of the attribute authority, based on the OpenSAML library, is now included in the `safeaa` directory.

+A script for querying the attribute authority via the web service client is included in `runaaclient.sh`.

 ## Deploying the service